Evolution of nonlinear reduced-order solutions for PDEs with conserved quantities: Numerical examples

 In figure~\ref{fig:NLS_pcolor}, we plot the evolution of the DNS results $|u|$ and the ansatz $|\hat u|$ for two sets of initial parameters.
 One set of parameters leads to a focusing wave (growing amplitude) and the other leads to a defocusing wave (decaying amplitude).
 In both cases, the ansatz correctly predicts the qualitative focusing or defocusing behavior of the wave group.
 We have repeated these comparisons for a range of parameter values $\vc q_0$ and in every case, the ansatz correctly predicts the focusing or defocusing behavior of the wave group.

 In figure \ref{fig:NLS_center}, we plot the evolution of the amplitudes at $x=0$ for the same set of parameter values as in figure~\ref{fig:NLS_pcolor}.
-For the case of the defocusing wave, we see that the reduced-order solution $\hat u$ is in excellent agreement with the DNS results.
-For the focusing wave the reduced-order solution provides a reasonable approximation compared to the DNS, roughly capturing both the peak amplitude and the time that it occurs.
+For the case of the defocusing wave, the reduced-order solution produced by RONS is in excellent agreement with the DNS results.
+For the focusing wave the RONS reduced-order solution provides a reasonable approximation compared to the DNS, roughly capturing both the peak amplitude and the time that it occurs.
 However, the Gaussian ansatz overestimates the peak height and also produces a peak which is thinner than that of the DNS.
 This behavior, i.e. excellent agreement for defocusing waves and overshooting for focusing waves, is systematically observed for other parameter values $\vc q_0$ (not shown here).

-We note that the observed quantitative discrepancy for focusing waves can be largely attributed to the choice of the ansatz.
-A better choice of the ansatz, such as Pregrine breathers~\cite{peregrine83}, is likely to approximate the maximum amplitude of the solutions even more closely.
+To compare RONS results with a standard technique in model reduction, figure~\ref{fig:NLS_center} also shows the results obtained by Galerkin projection with modes found through proper orthogonal decomposition (POD) as described in \cite{shlizerman2011}.
+We use four POD modes as a benchmark which is on par with the four parameters $(A,L,V,\phi)$ involved in the Gaussian RONS ansatz~\eqref{eq:NLS_Ansatz}.
+We point out that the POD modes are complex valued, so that the reduced-order equations involve four complex-valued ODEs or equivalently eight real-valued ODEs.
+In other words, the POD-reduced equations involve twice as many ODEs as the RONS reduced-order equations~\eqref{eq:NLS_RONS_ODEs}.
+Nonetheless, as shown in figure~\ref{fig:NLS_center}, the POD reduced-order solutions provide poor approximations for both focusing and defocusing waves, demonstrating the superiority of RONS.
+To obtain an accurate POD-reduced model which is capable of accurately approximating the focusing and defocusing waves, we have observed that at least 16 complex-valued POD modes are required.